w3f/polkadot-wiki/docs/general/constants-variables.md

 title: Chain Constants and Storage Values
 sidebar_label: Chain Constants and Storage Values
 description: Chain constants and storage values that can be queried from the live network nodes of Polkadot, Kusama and their system chains.
-keywords: [polkadot, kusama, constants, variables]
+keywords: [polkadot, kusama, constants, storage, values]
 slug: ../constants-variables
 ---